gokulakrishnanM99/marriage/README.md

-# Thirumalai & Pooja — Two Paths, One Sky
+# Thirumalai & Pooja Prasad —

+It's an IIT Boy weds an AIIMS Girl
+Wedding - Aug 31, Reception Aug 30, Chennai

+Two Paths, One Sky

 A cinematic, single-page wedding invitation.
 One light, sent through a double slit, and two paths — a quantum engineer and a doctor — arriving at the same bright point.